$3.7M grant aims to reduce suicide on Guam

 The Guam Behavioral Health and Wellness Center has been awarded $3.68 million to fund Project Guam Focus on Life that aims to reduce suicide on Guam by providing direct services through intervention and post-intervention skills.

-The grant, from the Substance Abuse and Mental Health Services Administration (SAMSHA), will provide $736,000 annually for the next 5 years.
+The grant, from the Substance Abuse and Mental Health Services Administration, will provide $736,000 annually for the next five years.

 Project Guam Focus on Life seeks to: